10 Tips for Moving Cross Country

 10. Don’t forget about your furry friends.

-If you are driving, there’s a couple of things you need to bring.
-Make sure to grab their crates, water, sanitary bags, food, and favorite toys.
+If you are driving, you need to bring a couple of things.
+First, make sure to grab their crates, water, sanitary bags, food, and favorite toys.
 Make sure to book pet-friendly hotels along the way!
 If you have to fly, know that air travel with a pet can be difficult and risky, so read through the Humane Society’s tips on traveling with pets before takeoff.
 Check your airline’s policies carefully before making any decision.
 The last option would be to use professional pet shipping companies like Happy Tails Travel or Royal Paws.
 It might be a bit more expensive but will save you the trouble.